Contact our Enrollment Service Center

 State grant programs offer assistance based on residency, financial need and academic performance.

 For students from other states, Champlain recommends checking with your state agency for funding opportunities.
-Residents of Connecticut, Massachusetts and Pennsylvania who are eligible for a state grant can use it to attend Champlain, so be sure to follow the application process to receive state funds.
+Residents of Massachusetts and Pennsylvania who are eligible for a state grant can use it to attend Champlain, so be sure to follow the application process to receive state funds.

 Students who receive an outside scholarship will not have their Champlain College scholarship reduced in most cases.
 Tuition benefits, tuition exchange, and military and veterans' benefits are not considered outside scholarships and will impact the student's eligibility for Champlain scholarships.